Conference on the Power of Free Inquiry and Cold War International History

 Of these 44 million pages, probably the most important file for all foreign policy researchers is the National Security File, often referred to as the NSF.
 This was the working file of President Johnson's special assistants for national security affairs, McGeorge Bundy and Walt Rostow.
 McGeorge Bundy served under President Kennedy and continued to serve under President Johnson until February 1966.
 Walt Rostow took up the post in April 1966 and continued as national security adviser until the end of the administration.
 Documents in the National Security File originated in the offices of Bundy and Rostow and their staffs, in various executive departments and agencies, especially those having to do with foreign affairs and national defense, and in diplomatic and military posts around the world.

 There are a number of sub-series within the file, of which the two largest by far are the Country File and the Vietnam Country File.
-The Country File contains State Department and Defense Department cables, White House memoranda, CIA intelligence reports, and other material arranged by region and thereunder by country.
+The Country File contains Department of State and Defense Department cables, White House memoranda, CIA intelligence reports, and other material arranged by region and thereunder by country.
 Each folder was assigned a volume number by the NSC staff.
-Copies of cables, usually to and from diplomatic posts around the world and the State Department, were arranged under tabs and bound on the right side of the folder.
+Copies of cables, usually to and from diplomatic posts around the world and the Department of State, were arranged under tabs and bound on the right side of the folder.
 On the left side, memos, memcons, correspondence, and reports were filed with tabs highlighting selected documents or events.
 Material concerning head of state or head of government visits was originally filed in separate folders within each country file, as was material concerning crises.
 This organization has been retained by the Johnson Library staff.
 The Vietnam Country File, almost equal in size to the Country File for the rest of the world, originally had the same format as the other Country File, using a chronological volume arrangement, but in May 1967, an alpha-numeric subject file arrangement was instituted.
 However, substantial amounts of material were filed in neither the chronological nor the subject files but in loosely arranged segments at the end of the file.

 Among its other components, the NSF also contains two separate head of state correspondence files, an agency file, subject file, intelligence file, committee file, NSC meetings file, a chronological "Memos to the President" file, the NSC History File, and individual office files for the various NSC staff members.
 In February 1993, the Library received a significant accretion to the NSF when about 80 feet of classified materials were shipped to the Library at the time that the Bush presidential materials were shipped to College Station, Texas.
 Of particular interest to those researchers interested in East Asia are the Files of Alfred Jenkins, Files of Robert Komer, Files of Charles Johnson--all NSC staff members whose responsibilities included U.S. relations with East Asia--and the Personal Papers of long-time NSC Executive Secretary Bromley Smith and of Morton Halperin, Among its other components, the NSF also contains two seperate which include material from his service on the NSC staff during the Nixon Administration.